Criminal Scheduling Docket:

 Misdemeanor Appeals will be directly scheduled on any Thursday at 9:00 a.m. by the District Courts at the time of the appeal, but no earlier than 21 days and not later than 60 days after the appeal date.
 No witnesses will be required to be subpoenaed on the first misdemeanor appeal date; the first date will be for discussion between parties/counsel; possible proposed agreed dispositions; and necessary further scheduling.
 For misdemeanor appeals that cannot be resolved short of trial, for efficiency of scheduling counsel and self-represented parties are encouraged to communicate in advance regarding time estimates for trial.

-At least 7 days prior to the scheduled hearing, parties may file a Criminal Docket Praecipe to docket a plea.
-For all felony guilty pleas, the parties must also file:
+At least 7 days prior to the scheduled hearing, parties may file a Criminal Praecipe to docket a plea.
+For all felony guilty pleas, the Commonwealth must ensure the following has been filed:

 - A written plea form or agreement, or both;